arctic-cheetah/COMP3331/lab05/Lab5.md

 The differences in graphs for the window size is because on a fast retrasnsmit, TCP Renoe will set the cwind to be cwind / 2 and the ssthresh will be set to cwind / 2.
 Whereas TCP Tahoe sets the cwind to be 1 after a fast retransmit or a timeout.

+Additionally for TCP Renoe in the beginning, there is a Triple Duplicate Ack and results in a brief constant window size of approx. 50.
+Then the cwind drops to 1 after encountering a timeout.
+Unlike TCP Tahoe, which drops the cwind to 1

 TCP Renoe average throughput is around 200 packets/sec = 200 _(540)_ 8 = 864,000 bits/s = 864 kbps.

 Where as TCP Tahoe has an average throughput of approx. 833.76kbps